Sales Tax & Use Tax

 - The correct tax rates will display based on the period end date selected.
 The return will calculate penalty and interest based on the Date Paid field.
 For returns filed and paid within 30 days of the due date, the penalty calculation is a graduated scale per NAC 360.395.
 Instructions are included following the return.

-- Who should use it: Retailers, Wholesalers & Manufacturers who sell taxable tangible personal property and are required to collect sales tax.
+- Who should use it: Retailers, Wholesalers & Manufacturers who sell taxable tangible personal property and are required to collect Sales Tax.

 - Purpose: To report and remit both Sales and Use Taxes collected from customers.